Alaxouche/Wunduniik/README.md

 - **You** for downloading the list and reading this.
 You're awesome.
 - Halgari and the Wabbajack Team.
 Without Wabbajack, this list would not exist.
 - Althro and the Animonculory Team for their support and feedback.
-You should also check out their [incredible lists](https://github.com/The-Animonculory/AnimonculoryWJLists/blob/main/README.md).
+You should also check out their [modlists](https://github.com/The-Animonculory/AnimonculoryWJLists/blob/main/README.md).
-- AvatarV who helped make the trailer for the list.
+- The modlist's beta testers, who help me a lot during the creation and editing process.
 - All the modders who make mods.
 Without you, there'd be no list.